-We have been waiting for a magical network which can support massive data rate and low latency to satisfy every needs from mobile devices to self driving smart cars.
-Despite the fact that the 4th generation mobile wireless network LTE/4G hasn’t been covered around the globe, test runs and spectrum allocation for 5G has been started few years ago.
+We have been waiting for a magical network that can support massive data rates and low latency to satisfy every needs from mobile devices to self-driving smart cars.
+Even though the 4th generation mobile wireless network LTE/4G hasn’t been covered around the globe, test runs and spectrum allocation for 5G has been started a few years ago.

-5G is the fifth generation wireless communication network that is going to be ruling our future communication.
-5G networks must be equipped to handle massive data rate, scalable and secure communication.
+5G is the fifth generation wireless communication network that will be ruling our future communication.
+5G networks must be equipped to handle massive data rates and scalable and secure communication.
 What are the top network terminologies used to make 5G a reality?

 1. Millimeter waves

-We have been using almost complete radio frequency spectrum below 6 GHz range today.
-Increasing number of devices with massive traffic requirements will limit our existing network capability soon.
-Increasing demand for spectrum to support future enhancements lead us to utilize spectrum above 6 GHz.
+We have been using almost complete radio frequency spectrum below the 6 GHz range today.
+An increasing number of devices with massive traffic requirements will limit our existing network capability soon.
+Increasing demand for spectrum to support future enhancements led us to utilize spectrum above 6 GHz.

-Researchers has successfully tested millimeter wave broadcasting at 73 GHz range over more than 10 KM range in Virginia few months ago.
-Similar tests have been carried out at 28 GHz range in New York City at shorter distance of 200 meters with low power transmitter.
+Researchers successfully tested millimeter wave broadcasting at 73 GHz range over more than 10 KM range in Virginia a few months ago.
+Similar tests have been carried out at the 28 GHz range in New York City at a shorter distance of 200 meters with a low-power transmitter.

-Millimeter wave offers wide range of spectrum without any restriction of our conventional low frequency bands.
-FCC has opened another 11 GHz band for further development of 5G network and research.
+Millimeter wave offers a wide range of spectrum without any restriction of our conventional low-frequency bands.
+FCC has opened another 11 GHz band for further development of the 5G network and research.

 2. Small Cells

-Increased number of transmitting devices generates distortion for other neighboring devices.
-Small Cell concept is another terminology to support uninterrupted network coverage where signals blocked by many obstacles like buildings, trees, vehicles or heavy machinery.
-It is one of the most suitable implementation for cities due to density of buildings and other terrain.
+The increased number of transmitting devices generates distortion for other neighboring devices.
+Small Cell concept is another terminology to support uninterrupted network coverage where signals are blocked by many obstacles like buildings, trees, vehicles or heavy machinery.
+It is one of the most suitable implementations for cities due to the density of buildings and other terrain.

-Mobile device will automatically detect the signals and switch from one cell to another cell without any interruption.
-Since small cell stations cover small geographical area, it uses low power transmitting stations.
+Mobile devices will automatically detect the signals and switch from one cell to another without interruption.
+Since small cell stations cover a small geographical area, it uses low-power transmitting stations.

 3. Massive MIMO

 Massive MIMO is a transmission terminology for increasing the network capacity by adding more transmitting and receiving antennas to the system.
 MIMO stands for multiple input and multiple output.
-MIMO enable us to transmit and receive signals simultaneously through multiple antennas.
-It will offer many times higher data rate and network capacity.
+MIMO enables us to transmit and receive signals simultaneously through multiple antennas.
+It will offer many times higher data rates and network capacity.

-One down side of MIMO is higher distortion caused by intermodulation due to increased signal transmission from same station.
+One downside of MIMO is higher distortion caused by intermodulation due to increased signal transmission from the same station.

-Beamforming is technique used in base stations to target the mobile devices for transmission.
-Conventional base stations will transmit signals in all directions which contribute distortion in other devices and some other operating bands.
+Beamforming is a technique used in base stations to target mobile devices for transmission.
+Conventional base stations will transmit signals in all directions, which contributes to distortion in other devices and some other operating bands.

-In beamforming, base station will be able detect and locate the user and it will only transmit to the direction of the user.
-Beamforming will help the network to support more devices and traffic with targeted transmission for specific users located at specific direction.
+In beamforming, the base station will be able to detect and locate the user, and it will only transmit in the direction of the user.
+Beamforming will help the network to support more devices and traffic with targeted transmission for specific users located in specific directions.

 5. Full Duplex

-In full duplex mode, the network will use high speed switching system to handle simultaneous transmission with complex modulation techniques.
-It will help service providers to efficiently utilize expensive spectrum.
+In full duplex mode, the network will use a high-speed switching system to handle simultaneous transmission with complex modulation techniques.
+It will help service providers to utilize expensive spectrum efficiently.

-5G opens a world of possibilities in terms of wider spectrum, speed, low latency, scalability and security.
-There are many other suggested technology enhancements for further development and implementation like device to device communication and Wi-Fi offloading.
-5G will play a big role in the future mobile networks and especially Internet of Things.
+5G opens a world of possibilities in terms of wider spectrum, speed, low latency, scalability, and security.
+There are many other suggested technology enhancements for further development and implementation, like device-to-device communication and Wi-Fi offloading.
+5G will play a big role in the future mobile networks and especially the Internet of Things.

 More reading: How 5G technology works